tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 using [all of the phones features](https://docs.expo.dev/versions/latest/).

 Our plan this summer is to teach you how understand at a fundamental level how React Native apps are designed and to leverage the power of modern AI LLMs to rapidly build and deploy sophisticated apps...

+You will be using LLMs to help build apps.
+The main LLM will be https://gemini.google.com which is accessible to Brandeis students, but please feel free to try others.
+One of our major goals this summer is to learn how to effectively use LLMs to enhance your understanding of programming apps and to speed your development process.

 ---